zhenkunl/Fortran_UnitTest/README.md

   fortran_unittest::fortran_unittest
 )
 ```
 To make the installed library discoverable add the Fortran_UnitTest directory to the `CMAKE_PREFIX_PATH`.
-For Bash:
+For bash:
 ```sh
 export CMAKE_PREFIX_PATH=your/library/path:$CMAKE_PREFIX_PATH
 ```